rasPanda/GA-Project4/README.md

 Initially, I planned to style the app myself without any CSS frameworks as I had used Bulma for the previous two projects and I wanted to challenge myself futher.
 However, I was unable to as I became very ill midway through the project, and to save time when I recovered I opted to use the framework in which I was familiar with.

+<b>NOTE:</b> Throughout the project, I've used two different names in the backend vs. the frontend for lists and items.
+On the frontend these specific names were used, however on the backend I used the names "boards" and "products" respectively.
+This was due to during planning, I used the backend names, however when designing the frontend I wanted to use names more aligned with the branding and so the names were changed.

 ## The Backend

 Having rigourously planned the backend, I could follow the stucture while building it.